 Gungnir Drills 2.14% Nickel over 3.3 Metres, 5.15% Nickel over 0.73 Metres, 9.8 Metres of 0.82% Nickel and 349 g/t Silver over 1.72 Metres at Lappvattnet

-SURREY, BC / ACCESSWIRE / September 7, 2022 / Gungnir Resources Inc. (TSX-V:GUG, OTC PINK:ASWRF) ("Gungnir" or the "Company") is pleased to report further assays from drilling at the Lappvattnet nickel deposit in northern Sweden.
+SURREY, September 7, 2022 - Gungnir Resources Inc. (TSXV:GUG, OTC PINK:ASWRF) ("Gungnir" or the "Company") is pleased to report further assays from drilling at the Lappvattnet nickel deposit in northern Sweden.
 Results are for three drill holes, LAP22-06B, -08 and -09.
 To date in 2022, the Company has drilled a total of approximately 2,800 metres in 18 holes with further results to follow from drill hole LAP22-10 onward.
 Please view accompanying map (see Figure 1).

 "Our nickel resource drill-off at Lappvattnet continues.
 Holes reported today were drilled to further define the limits and trend of the main peridotite body in the western part of the deposit.
 All three holes recorded a 5% or better nickel assay and a bonanza silver hit of 349 g/t in hole LAP22-09.
 Initial indications suggest both upper and lower contacts of the peridotite could be favourable sites for higher-grade concentrations of precious metals, silver as well as platinum group metals, including previously reported 44.9 g/t platinum, and 39.0 g/t platinum with 11.8 g/t palladium all of which can be valuable by-products in massive nickel sulphide deposits", commented Jari Paakki, CEO.